haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 Monitors on the other hand, do not cause the *listening* process to exit at all, instead putting a `ProcessMonitorNotification` into the process' mailbox.
-This signal and its constituent fields can be introspected in order to decide what action (if any) the receiver can/should take in response to the monitored processes death.
+This signal and its constituent fields can be introspected in order to decide what action (if any) the receiver can/should take in response to the monitored process' death.
 Let's take a look at how monitors can be used to determine both when and _how_ a process has terminated.
-Tucked away in distributed-process-platform, the `linkOnFailure` primitive works just like our built-in `link` except that it only terminates the process which evaluated it (the _linker_), if the process it is linking with (the _linkee_) terminates abnormally.
+Tucked away in distributed-process-platform, the `linkOnFailure` primitive works in exactly this way, only terminating the caller if the subject terminates abnormally.
 Let's take a look...

 {% highlight haskell %}
 linkOnFailure them = do